InnoSWP/AnonymusFeedbackService_B21-06/README.md

 Our idea of this project is the web application, so here is the link for our app: https://http.cat/404

-## Frameworks or technologies used
+## Frameworks and technologies used
 For this project we used
 * HTML
 * CSS